callahantiff/PheKnowLator/README.rst

 **Set-Up Environment**

-The `pkt_kg` library requires a specific project directory structure.
-If you plan to run the code from a cloned version of this repository, then no additional steps are needed.
-If you are planning to utilize the library without cloning the library, please make sure that your project directory includes the following sub-directories:
+The ``pkt_kg`` library requires a specific project directory structure.

+- If you plan to run the code from a cloned version of this repository, then no additional steps are needed.
+- If you are planning to utilize the library without cloning the library, please make sure that your project directory includes the following sub-directories:

 .. code:: shell

-    project_directory/
+    PheKnowLator/
         |
         |---- resources/
         |         |